pytoolz/toolz/doc/source/index.rst

 -   **Serializable:** They support common solutions for parallel computing

-This gives developers the power to write *powerful* programs to solve *complex problems* with relatively *simple code* which is *easy to understand* without sacrificing *performance*.
+This gives developers the power to write *powerful* programs to solve *complex problems* with relatively *simple code*.
+This code can be *easy to understand* without sacrificing *performance*.
 Toolz enables this approach, commonly associated with functional programming, within a natural Pythonic style suitable for most developers.

 BSD licensed source code is available at http://github.com/pytoolz/toolz/ .